-All top cloud vendors like Oracle, Microsoft, Amazon, Google, IBM etc take security very seriously and provide options to encrypt data at rest, transit (over network) including Firewalls & Virtual Private Networks (VPNs)
+All top cloud vendors like Oracle, Microsoft, Amazon, Google, IBM, etc take security very seriously and provide options to encrypt data at rest, transit (over a network) including Firewalls & Virtual Private Networks (VPNs)

-Q2: Is there a doc or link to see which data centre to choose for each country?
+Q2: Is there a doc or link to see which data center to choose for each country?

-A2: This is covered in our Activity Guide (For list of Activity Guides we cover in DBA to Cloud DBA training, check http://k21academy.com/cloud05 )
+A2: This is covered in our Activity Guide (For a list of Activity Guides we cover in DBA to Cloud DBA training, check https://k21academy.com/cloud05 )

 You can also get it from https://cloud.oracle.com/data-regions (Green represents what’s available as of Feb 2018 and Orange represents, what’s coming)

 Q3: Can we create more than one FREE Trial account on Oracle Cloud?